By Kurt Schlicker

 Uniform Guidance provides the following definitions for contractor and subrecipient:

 These definitions do not provide a lot of guidance and many entities try to key in on the name of the agreement between the two entities.
-For example, if the agreement is a contract, than they are a contractor.
-If the agreement is a subaward, than they are a subrecipient.
+For example, if the agreement is a contract, then they are a contractor.
+If the agreement is a subaward, then they are a subrecipient.
 While this may be a great internal policy and ease confusion, I caution entities to ensure the underlying characteristics of the relationship support that determination.
 Uniform Guidance clearly states that a subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
 This means that if an entity executed a contract, but the relationship supports a subrecipient relationship, the pass-through entity will be held to the requirements under subrecipient monitoring.

 The Details and the Devil